svenruppert/dependencies/README.md

 * add OSS Charting WebComponents

 ### Next
-* beginning with this release, Vaadin Versions are not inc every time, anymore. use the property
+* beginning with this release, Vaadin Versions are not inc every time, anymore. use the property.

 ### 04.05.03-RPM
 * deploy target - via property on command line